 The next reference we have to the farm is a particular (or schedule) of 21st August 1718 of the property of Edmund Lewis, the above William Lewis’s son, where among other properties is found:

 “And also one other Messuage etc called Tyr blaen bargod ycha then in the tenure of Tho: Harry

 And also one other Messuage etc called Tyr blaen bargod ysha then in the occupation of Wm Lewis”

-In October 1719 we find that Tir Blaen Bargoed Isha was sold to John Morgan of Tredegar.
-There is another mention of Blaen Bargoed Isha in 1726 where we find that the rent was £8 13s.
+In October 1719 Tir Blaen Bargoed Isha was sold to John Morgan of Tredegar.
+There is another mention of Blaen Bargoed Isha in 1726 which gives the rent as £8 13s.
 4d.
 There appears to be no record of any other sales but we know that all Edmund Lewis’s properties became the properties of the Morgan family (subsequently the Lords Tredegar) and they remained in the hands of the family throughout the 19th Century.